MatthiasKunnen/custom-ddns/src/typescript/providers/src/cloudflare/README.md

 Either a list of domain names or a list of objects with the `name`, `proxied`, and `ttl` properties.

 `hosts.name` string
-The FQDN you want to update the domain name of.
+The Fully Qualified Domain Name to update the DNS record of.

 `hosts.proxied` boolean
 Whether to enable Cloudflare proxy for the DNS records.
 If not specified, update will not overwrite the existing proxy setting and create will use the Cloudflare default.